loadmill/loadmill-docs/testing-with-cors.md

 # Testing With CORS

 Loadmill uses real browser sessions to test your application/web server.
 This means you must allow CORS in your server code.

-The following example code shows exactly how do it for an [Express.js](http://expressjs.com/) application.
+The following example code shows exactly how do it for an [Express.js](http://expressjs.com/) application - feel free to copy & paste ;\)

 ```js
 var app = require("express")();